alxersov/ctlg/README.md

     -d <date>
     --date <date>

-Date when backup was taken.
-When there is no exact match, finds most recent backup that was taken before the <date>.
+Date when backup was taken in `yyyy-MM-dd_HH-mm-ss` format.
+It is possible to skip date parts from the right e.g.
+`yyyy-MM-dd_HH-mm`, `yyyy-MM-dd` are laso valid.

 ## Implementation details